cyberguijarro/jrnl/README.md

 # jrnl

-jrnl is a command line tool aiming fast and effortles maintenance of an activity journal. jrnl features:
+jrnl is a command line tool built for fast and effortles maintenance of an activity journal. jrnl features:

  * Fast and portable implementation (C++11, no mandatory dependencies)
  * git-style commands